mik-tf/zanominer/README.md

 ## Important Notes

 - Backup your wallet details file immediately after creation
-  - You should save if offline and delete the wallet details file for optimum security
+  - You should save the information offline and delete the wallet details file for optimal security
 - Transfer ZANO to your wallet to begin staking
 - Monitor mining and staking progress through service logs
 - Keep your system updated and secured